 The flagship attraction is Mario Kart: Koopa’s Challenge, which you’ll find in the back of Super Nintendo World inside Koopa’s Castle.
 Bowser is known as Koopa in Japan, hence the name.

-The best way to describe Mario Kart: Koopa’s Challenge is that it’s an AR (augmented reality) dark-ride video game.
+The best way to describe Mario Kart: Koopa’s Challenge is an AR (augmented reality) dark-ride video game.
 This attraction mixes classic dark-ride elements (animatronics and moving along a track, to name a few things) with AR through goggles attached to a headset to superimpose characters and other video game elements within your view.
 Then with the added video gaming aspect of collecting coins, throwing shells at enemies, and trying to get the highest score.

 Bowser Jr. Challenge